Crypto Adoption Around the World: Burkina Faso

 Economic Instability

-Burkina Faso faces economic challenges, including high inflation and a volatile currency.
+Burkina Faso faces economic challenges, including persistent security risks and currency volatility, which can impact stability.
 While these conditions can drive interest in cryptocurrencies as a store of value, they also create an environment where people are cautious about adopting new financial technologies.

 Economic instability can make it difficult for people to invest in cryptocurrencies, as they may prioritize immediate financial needs over long-term investments.